boshtannik/embedded-nano-mesh/README.md

   - Send data with limited of number of hops.
   - Broadcast data to all nodes.
   - Message transition by the intermediate nodes.
-  - Send data with ping flag, and receive answer with pong flag set.
+  - Send data via Ping-pong method, and receive result saying that ping-pong send finished.
-  - Send data via Transaction and receive packet about transaction being finished.
+  - Send data via Transaction and receive result saying that transaction being finished.
-  - Full backward compatible with version 1.0.5. (but anyway it is better to be in sync :) )

 ## Cross-platform compatibility
-For now the protocol is ported to:
+Protocol currently natively runs on:
 - Arduino nano
 - Linux (Raspberry PI, Desktop)

-Potentially can be ported to:
+Not tested yet on:
 - Windows
 - Mac
 - STM32